bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_1/group_review.md

     5. Revising Requirements & UML design related to User-Lecture interactions
     6. Writing System Manual for Mobile.
     7. Learning flutter, flutter testing.

+- **Onur Kömürcü**
+    1. Implementing login screen and its backend connection for mobile app.
+    2. Implementing widget and network test for login screen.
+    3. Reviewing the codes that are written by mobile team.
+    4. Learning implementation details of Flutter.
+    5. Revising achievements related software requirements specifications and UML diagrams.
+    6. Updating project plan and communication plan.

 - **Bahrican Yeşil:**
     1. Building the main structure of the Flutter project